facebook/create-react-app/packages/react-scripts/template/README.md

 }
 ```

-A better way is to do this is within your `package.json` :
+Though, you should write this command within your `package.json` :

 ```js
 {